toopay/gas-orm/README.markdown

 Optionally, there was unit testing packages included as a controller, named gasunittest.php, which will auto-created neccesaryy stuff (files and tables) to performing test to evaluate all available implementation to determine if it is producing the correct data type and result.
 Copy gasunittest.php into your controllers folder, and run it.

+**NOTE : you didnt need to load database when working with Gas, Gas will automatically doing that.
+Also turn off 'database' from autoload config in autoload.php (under your config folder) if you were previously set it on**

 ## About Gas

 Gas was built specifically for CodeIgniter app.
 It uses standard CI DB packages, also take anvantages of its validator class.
 Gas provide methods that will map your database table and its relation, into accesible object.